nekocode/Items/README.md

 The `viewType()` method returns a view type id (generated in *build-time*) of this item view.
 And you can use it to select item view type for one specified data type (see the chapter [「One to many data-view-binding」](#one-to-many-data-view-binding) for more details).

 The `setCallback()` method can set an event callback for this item view.
-Then you can call `getCallback()` in the item view to get the callback, and invoke methods of it to tell caller that some view event are triggered.
+You can call `getCallback()` in the item view to get callback, and then invoke methods of the callback to tell caller that some view event are triggered.

 ### 2. Define adapter.

-Afater we define our item views.
-For using them in a `RecyclerView`, we need to define a `ItemsAdapter` to assemble them firstly.
+Now we need to define a `ItemsAdapter` to assemble the item views to `RecyclerView`.
 It must be abstract and annotated with `@Adapter`:

 ```java
 @Adapter